 Two weeks ago I participated in a #Hootchat about content marketing.
-The Twitter chat started by asking us how we define content marketing.
-The majority rallies along the lines of educating, informing, helping and engaging a targeted audience with your brand story and relevant content.
+The Twitter chat began by asking participants to define content marketing.
+The majority rallied around the idea of educating, informing, helping, and engaging a targeted audience with your brand’s story and relevant content.

-What surprised me is that nobody defined content marketing in terms of better understanding your audience and their aspirations.
-This is where many brands are missing out.
-They are missing out on the biggest opportunity that content marketing and social platforms are offering them.
+What surprised me was that nobody defined content marketing in terms of better understanding your audience and their aspirations.
+By ignoring the research aspect, they are missing out on the biggest opportunity offered by content marketing and social platforms.

-What surprised me is that none of participants defined content marketing as a market research tool.
+What surprised me was that none of participants defined content marketing as a market research tool.
 Why not use content marketing to test the appeal of an idea, to refine a concept or a product, or to better grasp what motivates your customers and what challenges them?
-Why not use content marketing to discover and identify new niche or product opportunity?
+Why not use content marketing to discover and identify new niches or product opportunities?

 Any business gets a lot of qualitative data through what their audience is saying online.
-Maybe, it’s time to be more strategic and include market research as a component of your content marketing and social initiatives.
+Perhaps it’s time to adopt a more strategic approach by including market research as a component of content marketing and social media initiatives.
 What do you think?